 Take 4 machined equally square and equally long pieces of your choice of wood, and CA glue them together with brown paper in between the 2 center surfaces.
 Why brown paper?

-Well, using the paper to temporarily glue the 2 center surfaces together, then turning a shape that will eventually become the inside shape of the final piece, after the four pieces are seperated, flipped from outside corner to center corners, and permanently glued together.
+Using the paper to temporarily glue 4 blocks together.
+Turn a shape that will eventually become the inside shape of the final piece once taken apart,separated snd flipped from outside corner to center corners, then permanently glued together.
 The outside turned shape is now on the inside.
 What was the flat surface of the inside of the four pieces before seperation, now become the outside flat surface, ready to be turned for the outside shape!
 Now I am not sure if this is called “inside-out” for the purpose of woodturning or to turn your brain “inside-out” trying to understand it!

 Clear as mud, right?